 Lamington Cake – Keke Kōpungapunga Kokonati

 Lamingtons are such a delicious treat!
-However, the process of baking a keke kōpungapunga (sponge cake), cutting it in to pieces, rolling it in a sauce of some kind and in kokonati (coconut) can sometimes be a bit much.
+However, the process of baking a keke kōpungapunga (sponge cake), cutting it in to pieces, rolling it in a sauce and kokonati (coconut) can sometimes be a bit much.
 So, I went ahead and created my twist on a Lamington Cake!

 It starts with a Keke Kōpungapunga Wikitoria (Victoria Sponge Cake) which is light and fluffy with the scent of kiri manarini (mandarin zest) in the background.
 It is then covered with a simple white chocolate ganache, my homemade 5 Minute Chia Raspberry Jam recipe, all complimented with fresh rahipere (raspberries), my Stable Whipped Cream and kokonati ngakungaku (shredded coconut).
+The combined flavours of this keke (cake) are going to blow your mind!
 I hope you enjoy this recipe, filled with aroha (love) and tāwara reka (delicious flavour).

 Lamington Cake – Keke Kōpungapunga Kokonati